 From inkbox

-Provides API-first communication infrastructure for AI agents using the Inkbox TypeScript SDK, enabling email, phone, SMS, iMessage, contacts, notes, and encrypted vault features.
+Provides the Inkbox TypeScript SDK for adding email, phone, SMS, iMessage, contacts, notes, vault, and agent identity features to AI agents.

 How this skill is triggered — by the user, by Claude, or both